Vietnam - a rock arch over a peaceful river nestled among mountains

 The Secrets of Da Lat

-We start our day with breakfast and kick off the flower tour to uncover the city's most special spots and the natural wonders around.
-Our first destination is Golden Valley, captivating with Earth's beauty.
-We then move on to Mong Mo Hill (Dream hill) to revel in the picturesque scenery.
-There we find the Golden Waterfall, cascading 10 meters down a rocky stream, the ancient Vietnamese house about 300 years old, the poet Han Mac Tu's gardens adorned with flowers and ornamental trees, and the wooden table engraved with the host's poetry, alongside various other markers of the locals' reverence for Vietnamese culture and education.
+We have breakfast and kick off the flower tour to discover the city's most special spots and the surrounding natural wonders.
+Our first destination is Golden Valley, captivating with the beauty of the Earth.
+We continue to Mong Mo Hill (Dream Hill) to be awestruck by the picturesque scenery.
+There you'll find the Golden Waterfall, cascading 10 meters down a rocky stream, the ancient Vietnamese house about 300 years old, the gardens of poet Han Mac Tu adorned with flowers and decorative trees, and the wooden table with carved poetry from the host, along with various other markers of the locals' reverence for Vietnamese culture and education.

-Our next stop is a village where traditional embroidery is crafted according to ancient customs.
-This craft appeared in Van Lam village in the 13th century during the Tran dynasty.
-There is an ancient temple at the village gate dedicated to the founder of the local embroidery trade.
-We'll be able to witness the entire process, and maybe even join in.
+Next stop is a village where traditional embroidery is created according to ancient customs.
+The craft of embroidery emerged in Van Lam village in the 13th century during the Tran dynasty.
+In front of the village gate stands an ancient temple dedicated to the founder of the local embroidery craft.
+We can follow the entire process, and perhaps even take part in it.

-As we continue on our journey, we'll keep discovering different types of flowers renowned throughout Vietnam, after which we'll visit the pagoda of the Truc Lam Meditation Monastery and immerse ourselves in the breathtaking nature around, viewed from the height of the cable car that will take us to the top.
-The Truc Lam Monastery is the operational center of the Buddhist Research Institute in Edmonton and had its humble beginnings in 1989.
-It is the largest Vietnamese Zen monastery, located on Mount Phuong Hoang.
-The meditation hall of the Truc Lam Zen Monastery was founded by the monk Thich Thanh Tu and served as his main residence.
+Then, along the way, we'll continue to discover the diverse types of flowers known throughout Vietnam, followed by a visit to the meditation monastery pagoda Truc Lam, where we will immerse ourselves in the stunning surrounding nature from the height of the cable car that will take us to the top.
+The Truc Lam monastery is the operational headquarters for the Buddhist Research Institute in Edmonton and started with modest beginnings in 1989.
+It is the largest Vietnamese Zen monastery, located on Phuong Hoang Mountain.
+The Truc Lam Zen meditation hall was founded by monk Thich Thanh Tu and was his main residence.

-Continuing our exploration of the region's secrets, we visit the Biệt thự Hằng Nga Crazy House – an unconventional building designed and constructed by a Vietnamese architect inspired by the great Antoni Gaudí.
-The overall design of the building resembles a gigantic tree, featuring sculptural design elements representing natural forms like animals, mushrooms, spiderwebs, and caves, easily reminiscent of Salvador Dali and Walt Disney.
+We continue to uncover the secrets of the region with the Crazy House Biệt thự Hằng Nga (later named Crazy House) – a non-traditional building designed and built by a Vietnamese architect inspired by the great Antonio Gaudi.
+The overall design of the building resembles a giant tree, featuring sculptural design elements representing natural forms like animals, mushrooms, spider webs, and caves, which could easily remind us of Salvador Dali and Walt Disney.

-With excitement and reflection brought about by the whimsical Crazy House, we head to Bao Dai Palace – the summer palace of King Bao Dai's dynasty, built for the king and his family to escape the summer heat.
-Here, beyond strolling through the arranged gardens, we'll have a chance to discover the life of the royal family through 25 rooms and their amenities.
-Each room reflects the characteristics and status of its owner: the eldest son's room is painted yellow, considered luxurious at the time, and the queen's room is easily recognized by the delicacy of its interior.
+With excitement and reflections sparked by the quirky Crazy House, we head to the Bao Dai Palace – the summer retreat of the king Bao Dai dynasty, designed for the king and his close ones to escape the summer heat.
+Here, aside from strolling through the orderly gardens, we'll have the chance to discover the life of the royal family through 25 rooms and their amenities.
+Each room reflects the characteristics and status of its owner: the room of the eldest son is painted yellow and was considered luxurious at that time, while the queen's room can easily be recognized by the gentleness of its interior.

 Return to Da Lat.